intel/sawr/sawr_master/INSTALL.md

 the `dxl_monitor` program (see below) to configure your servos, and currently that is unfortunately only available with a manual installation.

-Here is a summary of how to install the Dynamixel SDK manually:
+Here is a summary of how to install the Dynamixel SDK manually.
+Note that we also check out the `kinetic-devel` branch.
+You need this if you want to use `dxl_monitor` (see later section) as it depends on some functions in the Dynamixel driver that have been deprecated in the latest versions.
+More generally, since we are using ROS Kinetic, we want a compatible version.

     mkdir -p ~/Drivers
     cd ~/Drivers
     git clone https://github.com/ROBOTIS-GIT/DynamixelSDK.git
+    cd DynamixelSDK
+    git checkout kinetic-devel
-    cd DynamixelSDK/c++/build/linux64
+    cd c++/build/linux64
     make
     sudo make install